samyouaret/php-datastructure/readme.md

 ==========================

-This package was not intended to replace the data structure provided by standard PHP library (**SPL**) , this is package created just for teaching and teaching purposes and contains the implementation details to basic operations performed by legacy data structure like linked lists providing classes like DoublyLinkedList, Stack and Queue to achieve desired tasks.
+This package was not intended to replace the data structure provided by standard PHP library (**SPL**) , this is package created just for demonstration and teaching purposes and contains the implementation details to basic operations performed by legacy data structure like linked lists providing classes like DoublyLinkedList, Stack and Queue to achieve desired tasks.

 Requirements